Top 10 Supermassive Games' Horror Games, Ranked

 7º - The Dark Pictures: Man of Medan

 The Dark Pictures: Man of Medan drops players into a nautical supernatural horror experience as they follow a group of friends whose diving trip turns into a terrifying experience aboard a ghost ship.
 The branching narrative allows player choices to have huge impacts on character fates, adding a great deal to replayability and engagement.
-The atmosphere and tension are well set to make one feel dread, though some character developments feel wanting, and some gameplay mechanics can be clunky.
-Overall, Man of Medan does a great job introducing the anthology and making them want more of such chilly adventures.
+The game does manage to create tense situations to put our characters through, though some character developments feel lacking and underdeveloped, and you can tell the developers were still refining some of the gameplay systems, which feel a bit clunky and hard to use.
+Overall, Man of Medan does a great job of introducing the anthology and making players want more of such chilling adventures.

 6º - The Dark Pictures: The Devil in Me